Private-equity secondary market: Early history

 The Venture Capital Fund of America (today VCFA Group), founded in 1982 by Dayton Carr, was likely the first investment firm to begin purchasing private-equity interests in existing venture-capital, leveraged-buyout and mezzanine funds, as well as direct secondary interests in private companies.
-Other early pioneers in the secondary market include: Jeremy Coller, the founder of Coller Capital and the individual credited with industrialising secondaries; Arnaud Isnard, who worked with Carr at VCFA and would later form ARCIS, a secondary firm based in France and Stanley Alfeld, founder of Landmark Partners.
+Arnaud Isnard, who worked with Carr at VCFA would later form ARCIS, a secondary firm based in France Pantheon Ventures launched Pantheon International Participation, an early dedicated secondary fund in 1988 and the following year Jeremy Coller founded Coller Capital, often credited with popularizing secondaries and emerging as one of the largest secondary buyers until the mid-2000s when it was eclipsed by younger firms.